pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 ## 3. Cloud Configuration
-On Cloud machine, for assigning the pod to the node precisely, you may want to label your nodes so that they are easy to be distinguished.\
+On the Cloud machine, for assigning the pod to the node precisely, you may want to label your nodes so that they are easy to be distinguished.\
 To check the node with existing labels, run
 ```bash
 kubectl get nodes --show-labels